stylesuxx/v3xctrl/docs/Streamer.md

-# Client
+# Streamer

-The client is the heart of the project: Transmitting video, receiving control commands, and managing the actuators.
+The streamer is the heart of the project: Transmitting video, receiving control commands, and managing the actuators.

 ## Installation (recommended)